zulip/zulip/docs/production/troubleshooting.md

   ```
   service nginx restart
   ```
+  Note: Zulip uses nginx, therefore if a new set of certificates are being generated and to replace the old certificates, the server will still run the old certificates until the nginx is restarted.
+  **Restarting the Zulip server doesn't restart the nginx server.**

 * If your host is being port scanned by unauthorized users, you may see messages in `/var/log/zulip/server.log` like